relentful/Lock-It-In/assessment-2.md

 # Assessment 2

 ## Scenario:

-You are having an open-ended one-on-one (no agenda) with someone you manage.
-They are a junior engineer, and they have been working hard to improve their technical, communication and planning and execution skills with success.
+You are having an open-ended one-on-one (no agenda) with a junior engineer you manage.
+They have been successfully working hard to improve their technical planning and execution skills.
 They would be on track for a promotion soon, but they consistently undercut themselves in code reviews and customer syncs because of their lack of confidence.
-During your meeting, you lay out all the ways that they’ve improved in the last 9 months, and talk about how the things they say about themselves are undercutting their work and progress.
-During the next week, you’d like your colleague to notice when they engage in negative self-talk during the work day, with the goal of the week after replacing that with something more neutral.
+During your meeting, you lay out all the ways that they’ve improved in the last 9 months, and how the things they say about themselves are undercutting their work and progress.
+During the next week, you’d like your colleague to notice when they engage in negative self-talk during the work day, with a goal for the following week of replacing that with something more neutral.

 ## Tasks:
-1. Describe what want from your check for understanding.
+1. Describe the goal of your feedback.
-1. Show how you will you wrap up your feedback and Lock it In with this person.
+1. Show how you will you wrap up your feedback and "Lock it In" with this person